 1. Saline solution

 A saline solution can help soften earwax to facilitate its removal.
+However, according to information from the Cleveland Clinic, you should avoid this remedy if you have or suspect a perforated eardrum.
 If you want to try it out, take note of the following:

 - 1 teaspoon of salt (5 g)